Frequently asked questions

 If you have any specific enquiries in relation to student housing (on-campus student residences) please contact

 Due to the Queensland Government stronger state border controls some students may not be able to travel to campus.
-Furthermore, additional home confinement, movement and gathering restrictions see website place some limitations around the campus and student residences.
+Furthermore, additional home confinement, movement and gathering restrictions see website may place some limitations around the campus and in student residences.